aniketmpatil/scara_robot/README.md

     #### (Service Client model)
     The server file takes the pose values using geometry_msgs/Pose message type.
 Then server takes the position x, y and z values from Pose.position object and calculates the three joint variables joint1, joint2 and joint3 using inverse kinematics.
 Then the server file prints the joint state response using sensor_msgs/JointState message type.

+    In a new terminal window, run the command to run the server node:
+    ```
+    rosrun scara_robot server.py
+    ```

     In another terminal run the command to publish new values to the joints (with the forward kinematics running):

     ```
     rosservice call /inv
     ```
-    and then use tab completion to get the standard message format, in which you can enter end effector positions
+    and then use tab completion to get the standard message format, in which you can enter end effector positions.

+    Example (do not copy-paste):
+    ```
+    rosservice call /inv "pose: position: x: 0.0 y: 0.0 z: 0.0 orientation: x: 0.0 y: 0.0 z: 0.0 w: 0.0"
+    ```

+    ---

+4. Tuning the PID Position Controllers for each joint

+    The [tuner.py](./scripts/tuner.py) script will subscribe values from the Joint State Publisher and clock topic from Gazebo and plot these values.
+This script can be run for each joint, by changing the publisher.

+    > Important: When tuning one joint, change the Xacro file to convert other two joints to "fixed" state

+    The P, I and D values can be changed in the [robot_config.yaml](./config/robot_config.yaml) file.

+    The position controllers for all 3 joints have also been added to the launch file, to spawn them during the launch.

+    ---